gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 something about the level of one variable provides information about the patterns of values on the other variable.
-These terms are not specific to the "form" of the relationship -- any pattern (strong or weak, negative or positive, easily explained or complicated) satisfy the definition.
+These terms are not specific to the "form" of the relationship -- any pattern (strong or weak, negative or positive, easily described or complicated) satisfy the definition.
 There are two other aspects to using these terms in a statistical context.
 First, they are not directional -- an association between $x$ and $y$ is the same as saying there is an association between $y$ and $x$.
 Second, they are not causal unless the levels of